Man drives car at troops protecting mosque in southern France

 PARIS A soldier and an elderly Muslim man were slightly injured when a man drove his car at troops protecting a mosque in Valence in southern France on Friday, officials said.

-The driver was seriously wounded when the soldiers shot at him but his injuries are not life-threatening at this stage, the government said in a statement.
+The driver was seriously wounded when the soldiers shot at him but his injuries are not life-threatening, the government said in a statement.

 The driver was taken to hospital and his motives were not yet known.
 He had not yet been questioned.